-Iverson Park is Stevens Point’s oldest park and is loved by the community for its beautiful scenery.
-The beautiful beach area showcases the Plover River as it winds through the park.
+Iverson Park is Stevens Point’s oldest park and is well-loved by the community.
+With plenty of space to explore, the popular beach area showcases the Plover River as it winds through the park.
 It is a great spot for families with young children with its shallow water and plenty of sand to explore and play.
-Iverson Park is also home to NatureTreks (offering canoe, kayak, tube and bike rentals).
-After you swim, keep an eye out for a variety of birds which can be found in the park or travel along the Green Circle Trail, which runs through Iverson Park.
+After you swim, keep an eye out for a variety of birds that can be found in the park or travel along the Green Circle Trail, which runs through Iverson Park.

 3. Jordan County Park